Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 Who Can Drive It?

-Before leaving Turkey, you must either export the car or transfer it to another eligible foreigner.
-Only after this step will your deposit be refunded.
-When you’re ready to leave (or if you no longer qualify), the car must usually be taken out of the country.
-You then apply for customs clearance to get your deposit back.
-If the car stays in Turkey, Customs will deduct the unpaid taxes (SCT and VAT) and any penalties from your deposit.
+Before leaving Türkiye, you must either export the vehicle or legally transfer it to another eligible foreigner.
+Only after this step will your security deposit be refunded.
+When you are ready to leave (or no longer meet the eligibility criteria), the vehicle typically must be taken out of Türkiye.
+After the export, you can apply to customs for your deposit refund.
+If the vehicle remains in Türkiye, unpaid taxes (SCT and VAT) and penalties will be deducted from your deposit.

 Even with a tax-free car, you must still pay for: